 Environmental and Climate Justice Community Change Grants Program

-Due Nov 21, 2024
+Deadline Nov 21, 2024

-$2 billion to fund community-driven projects that address climate challenges and reduce pollution while strengthening communities through thoughtful implementation.
 Need help?
 The EPA’s Community Change Equitable Resilience Technical Assistance Program helps eligible entities apply for the Community Change Grants.
 Contact equitableresilience@epa.gov with questions.